devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ## Recording a test

-We can use the VS Code Playwright extension `Record at coursor` functionality to give us a jump start on writing our tests.
+We can use the VS Code Playwright extension `Record at cursor` functionality to give us a jump start on writing our tests.
 Open your `pizza.spec.js` file and add a new empty test.

 ```js
 test('buy pizza with login', async ({ page }) => {});
 ```

 Put your cursor in the body of the test function, open the `Test Explorer` tab and press the `Record at cursor` action.
-This wil start up the recorded.
+This wil start up the recording.
 Then go through the steps of ordering a pizza and logging in as prompted.

 ![alt text](playwrightTestRecord.gif)